kubotal/kad-doc/kad/docs/getting-started/20-the-deployment-process.md

         allowCreateNamespace: true
         parameters:
           ingressClassName: nginx
-          url: # TBD
+          fqdn: # TBD
         values: |
           ingress:
             enabled: true
             className: {{ .Parameters.ingressClassName }}
             hosts:
-              - host: {{ .Parameters.url }}
+              - host: {{ .Parameters.fqdn }}
                 paths:
                   - path: /
                     pathType: ImplementationSpecific
     ```

-This file includes two 'componentRelease' objects and the associated 'component'.
+This file includes two `componentRelease` objects and the associated `component`.

-Except for the second 'podinfo', it is equivalent to what was previously deployed.
+Except for the second `componentRelease` `'podinfo'`, it is equivalent to what was previously deployed.

 KAD does not impose any restrictions on how you organize your files.
 Similarly, the directory structure is entirely
 irrelevant to KAD.
 You can define all your objects in a single file or create one file per object.
 The result will be exactly the same.